 In 2006, the Office of the Comptroller of the Currency, the Federal Deposit Insurance Corporation (the "FDIC") and the FRB (collectively, the "Agencies") issued joint guidance entitled "Concentrations in Commercial Real Estate Lending, Sound Risk Management Practices" (the "CRE Guidance").
-Although the CRE Guidance did not establish specific lending limits, it provides that a bank's commercial real estate lending exposure could receive increased supervisory scrutiny where total non-owner-occupied commercial real estate loans, including loans secured by apartment buildings, investor commercial real estate, and construction and land loans, represent 300% or more of an institution's total risk-based capital, and the outstanding balance of the commercial real estate loans portfolio has increased by 50% or more during the preceding 36 months.
-Commercial real estate loans represent 345% of our risk-based capital at March 31, 2021 and the outstanding balance of our commercial real estate loan portfolio has increased by 112% during the 36 months preceding March 31, 2021.
+Although the CRE Guidance did not establish specific lending limits, it provides that a bank's commercial real estate lending exposure could receive increased supervisory scrutiny where total non-owner-occupied commercial real estate loans, including loans secured by apartment buildings, investor commercial real estate, and construction and land loans, represent 300% or more of an institution's total risk-based capital, and the outstanding balance of the commercial real estate loans represent 345% of our risk-based capital at March 31, 2021 and the outstanding balance of our commercial real estate loan portfolio has increased by 112% during the 36 months preceding March 31, 2021.

 In December 2015, the Agencies released a new statement on prudent risk management for commercial real estate lending (the "2015 Statement").
 In the 2015 Statement, the Agencies, among other things, indicate the intent to continue "to pay special attention" to commercial real estate lending activities and concentrations going forward.
-If the FRB, our primary federal regulator, were to impose restrictions on the amount of such loans we can hold in our portfolio or require us to implement additional compliance measures, for reasons noted above or otherwise, our earnings would be adversely affected as would our earnings per share.
+If the FRB, our primary federal regulator, were to impose restrictions on the amount of such loans we can hold in our portfolio or require us to implement additional compliance measures, for reasons noted above or otherwise, our earnings could be adversely affected as would our earnings per share.